Tiendil/feeds.fun/README.md

 - Frontend is accessible as [feeds-fun](https://www.npmjs.com/package/feeds-fun) package on NPM.
 - Use latest versions, they should be compatible with each other.

 There no official docker images yet.
-Do not want to dictate how to organize your infrastructure — there are too many variations exists of how to prepare and run containers.
+Do not want to dictate how to organize your infrastructure — there are too many variants exists of how to prepare and run containers.

 ## Configuration

 All configs can be redefined via environment variables or `.env` file in the working directory.

-You can print all actual backend configs values with:
+You can print actual backend config values with:

 ```
 ffun print-configs
 ```

-The output is not as pretty and ready for copying as it should be, but I'll improve it later.
+The output is not as pretty and ready for copying as it should be, but it will be improved later.

 All actual frontend configs can be found [here](site/src/logic/settings.ts).